Auckland Rail Bus Replacements Failing Passengers

 The trifecta in AT’s failings is that the rail bus replacement services, with timetabled transfer to connecting trains, is far slower than the normal train timetable.
 Reeves said “As I experienced, even with average to light road traffic the rail bus could not keep to the slower timetable and even arrived at Otahuhu station five minutes after the scheduled connecting train had left the station, adding another 15 minute wait to the slow journey to Britomart.
 The journey took over one and a half hours by public transport from Papakura to Britomart!”
 By comparison, that can be completed in 30 minutes by car on a late Saturday afternoon.

-Auckland Councillor Mike Lee also caught the Rail Bus replacement service with his family from Puhinui to Newmarket late last Saturday evening.
+An Auckland Councillor also caught the Rail Bus replacement service with his family from Puhinui to Newmarket late last Saturday evening.
 The Puhinui – Airport AirportLink bus operates 6 times per hour only to disappoint passengers with just one rail bus replacement operating per hour each way between Papakura and Otahuhu train station.
-“It’s is a tedious long wait at a station in suburbia for the hourly rail bus service” Lee said.
-“This cannot be AT’s finest solution to encourage the public to use public transport” he added.

 The PTUA wants to see all rail bus services frequencies to match the cancelled trains, at a minimum.
 Our organisation does not believe senior management are competent in managing public transport.
 “If this was the private sector, AT’s senior (mis)management would be “pivoting” into new careers” Reeves said.